 White Hot (5/30/2017)

-This ongoing post has been revised and updated to include a review of White Hot, the second novel in the series.
-That review appears first, followed by an overview of the world-building, my review of Burn for Me, and the publisher's blurb for Wildfire.
-I will be adding my review of Wildfire as soon as it is published.
+This ongoing post has been revised and updated to include a review of Wildfire, the third and FINAL novel in the trilogy.
+That review appears first, followed by an overview of the world-building, and my reviews of the first two novels.

 The action plot revolves around a pyrokinetic Prime named Adam Pierce, who is the black-sheep son of a powerful House.
 For years, he has been estranged from his family, declaring himself a radical and spending his time getting into trouble.
 His doting mother spends much of her time and money doling out compensation to pay off the families of the people Adam maims or kills with his fire.
 Adam's latest crime is huge: He and another magic user blew up a bank, killing a security guard and severely burning three others.
 Now, he is in hiding, and his family wants him brought in before the police shoot him down.